hjelm-capital/.github/README.md

 Everything is revisable.

-Reality remains the final authority.# .github
+Reality remains the final authority.

 Building a scientific institution dedicated to understanding technological change, improving humanity's maps of reality, and advancing disciplined inquiry across generations.